Unbiased estimator for the variance of the leave-one-out cross-validation estimator for a Bayesian normal model with fixed variance: Simulated experiment

 \section{Simulated experiment}

-In this section, we compare the expectations of the naive LOO-CV variance estimator presented in Equation~\eqref{eq_naive_estimator} and the improved estimator presented in Proposition~\ref{proposition_result} in a simulated experiment under known data generating mechanism.
+Here we compare the expectations of the naive LOO-CV variance estimator presented in Equation~\eqref{eq_naive_estimator} and the unbiased estimator discussed in Proposition~\ref{proposition_result} in a simulated experiment.
+The motivation of the experiment is two-fold.
+First, to verify that the presented improved estimator is unbiased, and second, to highlight the bias of the naive estimator.
+By choosing different parameters, three different problem setting cases are studied: \begin{enumerate} \item well-matching data, \item under-dispersed data, and \item under-dispersed, skewed, and heavy-tailed data. \end{enumerate}

+We utilise Monte Carlo (MC) sampling for analysing the expectations of the variance estimators.
+We simulate 20\,000 independent data sets of size $n=16$ under a known data generating mechanism and compute both the naive and the improved LOO-CV variance estimates for each of them.
 The model is defined in equations~\eqref{eq_model} and~\eqref{eq_prior}.
-We compute the LOO-CV variance estimates for 20\,000 simulated data sets of size $n=16$, and apply the Bayesian bootstrap (BB, \citealp{Rubin:1981a}) to these samples to infer the expectations of the variance estimators.
+The fixed model parameters are set to $\sigma^2_\mathrm{m}=1.2^2$, $\sigma^2_0=2^2$.
+Based on the obtained variance estimates, we apply the Bayesian bootstrap (BB, \citealp{Rubin:1981a}) to infer the MC uncertainty of the expectations of the estimators.
 We use bootstrap sample size of 4\,000 and Dirichlet distribution parameter $\alpha=1$.
-The fixed model parameters are set to $\sigma^2_\mathrm{m}=1.2^2$, $\sigma^2_0=2^2$.
+Compared to using the MC standard error, we use the BB approach to capture any skewness in the MC uncertainty.
 The expectations are analysed under three different data generating mechanisms: \begin{enumerate} \item $y_i \sim \mathrm{N}(0, 1.2)$.
 The model matches the data well.
 The naive estimator underestimates the variance. \item $y_i \sim \mathrm{N}(2, 0.1)$.
 The data is under-dispersed.
 The naive estimator overestimates the variance. \item $y_i \sim \operatorname{skew-N}(\mathrm{location}=-2,\, \mathrm{scale}=0.16,\, \mathrm{shape}=10)$.
 The data is under-dispersed, skewed, and heavy-tailed.
 The naive estimator underestimates the variance. \end{enumerate}

 The results of the experiment are illustrated in Figure~\ref{fig_app_experiment_results}.
 The analytic target variance and the expectation of the unbiased estimator are obtained using the equations presented in Lemma~\ref{lemma_var_of_elpd}.
-The analytic expectation of the naive estimator is calculated by applying equations~\eqref{eq_app_var_looi} and \eqref{eq_app_cov_looi_looj} into the following known expectation in a more general setting~\citep{sivula_2020_loo_uncertainty}:
+The analytic expectation of the naive estimator is calculated by applying equations~\eqref{eq_app_var_looi} and \eqref{eq_app_cov_looi_looj} from the appendix, in the following known expectation in a more general setting~\citep{sivula_2020_loo_uncertainty}: